mcheemaa/ruby-openai-pinecone/README.md

 You can find instructions here - `ruby-openai-pinecone/examples/test.rb`

+## Obtaining API Keys and Endpoints

+### OpenAI API Key

+1. Sign up for an OpenAI account at [https://beta.openai.com/signup/](https://beta.openai.com/signup/).
+2. After signing up, go to the API Keys section in your OpenAI account: [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).
+3. Click on "Create an API key" and follow the instructions to generate your API key.
+4. Use the generated API key for the `config.openai_api_key` in your Ruby application.

+### Pinecone API Key and Endpoints

+1. Sign up for a Pinecone account at [https://www.pinecone.io/start/](https://www.pinecone.io/start/).
+2. After signing up, go to the Dashboard.
+3. Click on "Create Namespace" and follow the instructions to create a namespace for your application.
+4. After creating a namespace, you will see your Pinecone API key, upsert endpoint, and query endpoint.
+5. Use the API key for `config.pinecone_api_key`, upsert endpoint for `config.pinecone_upsert_endpoint`, and query endpoint for `config.pinecone_query_endpoint` in your Ruby application.

 ## Example Use Case: Semantic Book Recommendation Engine

 Let's say we want to create a simple book recommendation engine using the Ruby OpenAI Pinecone gem.
 We'll start by creating vectors for a few books, then query the engine to get recommendations based on a user's interests.